Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Unbiased risk estimators

 \subsection{A novel autoregressive Poisson lemma}

 The remaining of the paper focuses on the Poisson model~\eqref{eq:poiss_model}, which is commonly used for modeling the pathogen spread during epidemics, with the aim of applying the developed tools to the estimation of COVID-19 reproduction number from real infection counts in Section~\ref{sec:covid}.
+It is worth noting that similar proof mechanisms could be applied to extend the analysis to Gaussian~\eqref{eq:gauss_model} and Gamma~\eqref{eq:gamma_model} noise distributions.

 The cornerstone of the design of the Stein's Unbiased Risk Estimate is the seminal Stein's lemma~\cite{stein1981estimation}, turning an expectation explicitly involving ground truth, into another one in which the explicit dependency is completely removed.
 Under the Poisson noise model~\eqref{eq:poiss_model}, the standard Stein's lemma cannot be used.
 Further, due to the dependency of the memory term in past observations stated in Equation~\eqref{eq:model}, none of the Stein's lemmas generalized to Poisson noise~\cite{eldar2008generalized,luisier2010image,li2017pure} apply.
-The major challenge in designing oracles adapted to the \emph{driven autoregressive Poisson} model is thus to derive a new \emph{autoregressive Poisson} Stein's lemma counterpart.
+The major challenge in designing oracles adapted to the \emph{generalized time-varying autoregressive Poisson} model is thus to derive a new \emph{autoregressive Poisson} Stein's lemma counterpart.

 Proper definition of the estimation and prediction risks and formal derivation of the proposed \emph{autoregressive Poisson} lemma require further hypotheses: Assumption~\ref{hyp:Poisson} ensures integrability of all quantities involved, while the technical Assumption~\ref{hyp:psi-alpha}, easily checked in the practical application of Section~\ref{ssec:data-driven-Rhat}, is required to handle autoregressive models.